 Coast Guard Work-Life Programs

-The Coast Guard Work-Life Program supports our personnel and their families by providing programs and services that help them to manage the challenges of both work and personal life.
+The Coast Guard Work-Life Program supports our personnel and their families by providing programs and services that help navigate the challenges of both work and personal life.
 Work-Life strategies, principles and programs allow Coast Guard personnel to achieve organizational effectiveness and sustain superior mission execution by helping to manage individual and family issues that distract them from their duties.

 Work-Life programs and policies are managed by the Commandant (CG-111) staff at Coast Guard Headquarters (HQ) in Washington, DC (Office of Work-Life).
-Regional Work-Life field staff located at Coast Guard Bases, delivers programs and services within their area of responsibility.
+Regional Work-Life field staff, located at Coast Guard bases, delivers programs and services within their area of responsibility.
 Work-Life personnel on the Health, Safety, and Work-Life Service Center (HSWL SC) staff support program implementation and provide a valuable link between HQ and HSWL RP Work-Life components.
-Details of these programs, points-of-contact and program policy documents can be obtained at the following link: http://www.dcms.uscg.mil/worklife/ or at www.uscg.mil under the "Family" icon.
+Details of these programs, points-of-contact and program policy documents can be obtained at the following link: www.dcms.uscg.mil/worklife or at www.uscg.mil under the “Family” icon.

-To contact the Regional Work-Life Staff closest to you, call 800-872-4957 followed by the extension listed next to the following locations:
+To contact a Health, Safety, Work-Life Practice or detached duty facility closest to you, call 1-202-475-5100 followed by the extension listed next to the following Base locations: